Wyoming does not levy an income tax on individuals. This means that you don't need to file a Wyoming state tax return.

 - Property used for religious, educational, charitable, fraternal, benevolent, and government purposes

 - Improvements for handicapped access

 The state offers various property tax relief programs for certain taxpayers, including homeowners, lower-income citizens, veterans, and elderly and disabled taxpayers.

-For more information, you can visit the website of the Wyoming Department of Revenue.
+For more information on Wyoming state income taxes, you can visit the website of The Wyoming Department of Revenue.